openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-container-tabcontent.md

 ## SubTabBarStyle<sup>9+</sup>

 Implements the subtab style.
+When this attribute is enabled, the transition animation is played when the user switches between tabs.

 ### constructor

-constructor(content: string | Resource)
+constructor(content: ResourceStr)

 Constructor used to create a **SubTabBarStyle** instance.